steveshogren/hugo-blog/content/page/training.md

 > There are no shortcuts to learn how to program: just hard work!

+The course is broken into sections.
+Each section builds on the skills in the previous sections, so _don't skip around_.
+This is designed to teach the basic skills needed to get an entry-level development job.

 ### Step 1 - Basic Syntax And Git

-Several fantastic resources exist for learning the basics of programming language syntax.
-If you are already not familiar with programming syntax, then complete both of these:
+If you are already not familiar with any programming languages, then complete both of these:

 * [CodeAcademy Javascript module](https://www.codecademy.com/learn/javascript)
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/)

-You will also need to sign up for [GitHub](http://www.github.com) and work through their tutorial to set up git on your workstation.
+You will also need to sign up for [GitHub](http://www.github.com) and work through their tutorial to set up git on your computer.
 Make a repository for the code from "Learn Python the Hard Way".
-Commit your work every time you get something working or complete an exercise.
+Commit and push your work every time you get something working or complete an exercise.

 > Commit early, commit often

 Make sure you push your changes as often as possible (at least hourly).
-If your computer ever dies, everything you pushed is backed up.
+If your computer ever dies, you will have lost no more than an hour or two of work, because everything is backed up.
 This will have the side-effect of giving you an online portfolio of all the work you do.

+> Immediately commit and push any code you want to keep safe

 Make a new github repository for every new language, book, or project you start.
 By the end of this course, you will have at several repositories of projects and